aaditjusta/AirCanvas/README.md

-# GesturePaint 🎨
+# AirCanvas 🎨

-GesturePaint is a real-time virtual painting application built using Python, OpenCV, and MediaPipe.
+AirCanvas is a real-time virtual painting application built using Python, OpenCV, and MediaPipe.

 It uses webcam-based hand tracking and gesture recognition to let users draw, select colors, and erase using hand gestures.